-Sonia Narvaez CPA – Certified IRS Audit Representation
+Sonia Narvaez – Orlando CPA – Certified IRS Audit Representation

 The focus of Sonia Narvaez CPA is taxpayer representation before the Internal Revenue Service, Florida Department of Revenue, State Unemployment, Workers Compensation, for individuals and business owners.
-Sonia has represented many clients in the past 20 years and recently acquired the expert certification by CCH Walters Kluwer on IRS Audit representation.
+Sonia is an Orlando accountant who has represented many clients with IRS tax audits and other services in the past 20 years and recently acquired the expert certification by CCH Walters Kluwer on IRS Audit representation.

-Sonia Narvaez CPA currently holds her license in the state of Florida, a member of Florida Institute of Certified Public Accountants for the past 17 years, she received her Bachelors from the University of Miami in Business Administration in Accounting.
+Sonia Narvaez CPA is an Orlando accountant who currently holds her license in the state of Florida, is a member of Florida Institute of Certified Public Accountants for the past 17 years, and she received her Bachelors from the University of Miami in Business Administration in Accounting.
 She is currently the President of the Rotary Club of East Orlando.

 What is a Tax Audit?